Kevin8428/redshift/README.md

     - Don't need to load into redshift tables.
 - Connecting redshift to Quicksight is quick and visualizations are very easy/intuitive.
     - You can also hook up Redshift to Looker, Power BI, Tableau.
+- Treat this as OLAP, not OLTP
+    - This is better suited to analytics (querying) than a transactional DB (CRUD actions).
+    - This will not dedupe like a transactional DB.
+Must be mindful of ingesting from multiple sources.

+## Use Cases
+- Real time analytics - eg Uber setting surge pricing, matching drivers and riders, expected traffic for holidays
+- Combining data sources.
+Can combine strucutred/unstrucutred data.
+- Should consider RDS if you don't actually have large volues of data (< petabytes) now or in near future

+## Benchmark
+- benchmark COPY and QUERY.

 ## Miscellaneous Notes
 - The redshift-data API mostly works asynchronously.
 This make sense given some operations could take hours/days.